HDSB-GWS/ICS2-Notes/Processing Notes/03. Creating Variables/creating variables.md

 Remember: you can use a variable anywhere you can use a value, including when creating another variable!

 # Using a percentage value to Resize
+The previous example allows you to control the position of the flower on the screen using the `flowerX` and `flowerY` variables.
+Unfortunately changing the size causes the flower to look quite strange.
+To fix this we create a `flowerScale` variable that controls the size of the flower based on total percentage size.

 ```java
 size(300, 300);